magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 - `<config>` is a root node that defines the path to the `repository.xsd` schema.
 - `<repository>` specifies a repository class in the required `class` attribute and stores data sets. `class` contains the full name of the repository class.
 The repository contains data sets.
-  - In case of an entire fixture repository the full name of class (including the namespace) must be built as `<path to module where the fixture is placed>\Repository\<file with the name of fixture>`.
+  - In case of an entire fixture repository, the full name of the class (including the namespace) must be built as `<path to module where the fixture is placed>\Repository\<file with the name of fixture>`.
 Example: `Magento\Widget\Test\Repository\Widget`
-  - In case of an fixture field repository the full name of class (including the namespace) must be built as `<path to module where the fixture is placed>\Repository\<directory with the name of fixture>\<file with the name of field>`.
+  - In case of a fixture field repository, the full name of the class (including the namespace) must be built as `<path to module where the fixture is placed>\Repository\<directory with the name of fixture>\<file with the name of field>`.
 Example: `Magento\Widget\Test\Repository\Widget\LayoutUpdates`.
-- `<dataset>` specifies the name of data set in required `name` attribute.
+- `<dataset>` specifies the name of data set in the required `name` attribute.
 This name serves as a reference to the data set that will be used in the test.
 Each data set contains fields.
 - `<field>` defines the value of the field.
 Field can contain either value, or items if the field is complex.

 |`field` attribute   |Semantics   | Is required?  |